SARSA (vs. Q-learning)

 Assume that the agent has already interacted with the environment and has learned the following value estimates (hover your mouse above a grid cell to see numerical values).

-Furthermore assume that the agent transitioned from s5s_5 to s6s_6 and then makes an exploratory Recall that sometimes the agent needs to randomly explore the environment during the learning process, as described here. move and selects action south, or more formally:
+Furthermore assume that the agent transitioned from to and then makes an exploratory Recall that sometimes the agent needs to randomly explore the environment during the learning process, as described here. move and selects action “south”, or more formally:

 The Sarsa update for this transition is given by